 At the dog salon Trixie sees a before and after picture of a scruffy to well-groomed dog and realises that it can work both ways.
 Her plan is to become a scruffy dog.
 She plans to (and does) catch some fleas after chasing a cat and chew Mr Chomley’s newspaper.

 Verity foils this plan to become scruffy by telephoning her pet psychic.
 When the psychic sees nothing in Verity’s cup but ‘two lonely tea leaves’ this provides for obvious and humorous symbolism, showing the young reader that although Verity and Trixie live together, they are each lonely.

-The battle between Verity and Trixie is a constant swing between Trixie getting herself messed up and Verity putting it ‘right’ with visits to the pet salon and extra grooming sessions and eventually a pooch psychologist.
-This part of the battle conforms to the law of threes in storytelling:
+The big struggle between Verity and Trixie is a constant swing between Trixie getting herself messed up and Verity putting it ‘right’ with visits to the pet salon and extra grooming sessions and eventually a pooch psychologist.
+This part of the big struggle conforms to the law of threes in storytelling:

 - The poodle parlour